Dean’s Certifications Forms

 Second, in order for this office to complete the form, we must have on file for you the following items:

 The Dean’s Report form is different from the Dean’s Certification Form required by law schools.
 The Word Document: Dean’s Report form was developed by our office and can be found online.
-Be sure to complete the top portion of the Dean’s Report form and submit it to Associate Dean Tamara Saunders.
+Be sure to complete the top portion of the Dean’s Report form and submit it to Dana Broadnax, director of student conduct.
 The forwarding instructions for the Dean’s Report form can be found on the form itself.
-Dean Saunders will complete the Dean’s Report form and forward it to our office.
+The director of student conduct will complete the Dean’s Report form and forward it to our office.